Barrington Patterson: Biography

 As a child Patterson was blinded in one eye through an accident, when his sister threw a can at him.
 This later earned him the name "One Eye Baz".
 In the early years of his life while growing up in the tough streets of Handsworth, Birmingham, Patterson adopted a criminal lifestyle with an addiction to violence; this was during the early 1980s, when relationships between ethnic communities in the inner cities and the police force were tense.
-The decision of Patterson and other members of the black community to make a stand resulted in the 1980s Handsworth riots.
+Patterson was involved in the 1980s Handsworth riots as a looter.

 In 2006, Patterson was featured in the television documentary The Real Football Factories, broadcast on Bravo.
 In 2008 a full episode of Danny Dyer's Deadliest men series was based on Patterson's life around Coventry, hosted by British actor Danny Dyer, in which he described Patterson as one of the most intimidating individuals he had ever met.
 The filming was built up towards his retirement MMA bout against Bob Schrijber and later broadcast on Bravo, Sky and Virgin Media channels.

 After retiring, Patterson continued training himself and coaching others, including German MMA fighter Nordin Asrih and members of the Team Pride Gym of Germany, as well as former England Test cricketer, Ian Bell.
 Patterson was based in the West Midlands, where he also headed the toughest doors of Coventry's clubland and had a security business with staff working for him in Coventry and surrounding areas.

 Patterson's autobiography One-eyed Baz was published in 2010 by Pennant Books.
 The book has attracted positive reviews on Amazon.